The History of Locking (Dance)

 Years ago, Don “Campbellock” Campbell made a mistake.
 The result was one of the most popular hip hop and funk dance styles in the world today: here is the history of locking dance.

-The Mocking that created Locking
+The Mocking that Created Locking

-Campbelling the cat
+Campbelling the Cat

-For many hip hop dance enthusiasts, the name Don Campbell certainly does rings a bell.
+For many hip hop and funk dance enthusiasts, the name Don Campbell certainly does rings a bell.
 But that’s where the familiarity ends, especially for the young ‘virgin’ dancers.
 They’ve heard of him somewhere, but they’re not sure exactly where.
 They clasp their fists and clench their teeth, “Just give me a sec, I’ve got it…..”

 Everyone sees dancers simply pointing or locking movements with their hands, but not many know how it all started.
 Campbell was the original dancer who used to “lock up” the fluidity of the moves and “freeze” his arms in place.
 He then went on to create a pattern of such moves and institutionalized Locking.
 It was his clumsy signature freezing move that is the precursor to the lockings, freezings and pointings that we see today.

 In 1972, Campbell released his song “The Campbellock” to accompany his high-flying dancing style.
 Campbell was one of the original dancing high-flyers, unlike many dancing experts today, who are really low flyers supported by occasional strong winds.

 This campaign of ‘Campbellocking’, as it was originally called, gave rise to a number of dance groups specializing in the style, with the most notable among them being The Lockers, Campbell’s own dance group that he formed with the legendary Toni Basil, Greg “Campbellock Jr” Pope and others.

 They are considered the single most important group that “changed the face of dance”.
 If Campbell’s group The Lockers didn’t exist, it would have been necessary to invent them.
 Which is exactly what Campbell did.